rickardlindberg/rickardlindberg.me/writing/agdpp-hit-balloon-and-score-points/index.template.markdown

 This smell is called primitive obsession.
 It is when you pass around primitive objects (integers, strings encoding information, etc) instead of an abstraction.
-That leads to lots of duplicated logic.
+That leads to duplicated logic.
 Say for example that we want to move an object, we might do something like this:

 $:output:python:
 self.x += 1